Do you want to learn a musical instrument?

 If you’d like to embed this graphic on your site, you’re welcome to, but please link back to this page.
 Thanks!

 We’ll now look at each instrument from the graphic and discuss the pros and cons (in no particular order!).

 For this reason, only younger children (from as young as 5 years) or older folks with plenty of patience should embark on learning it.

-Of course, the violin is not impossible to grasp, just make sure to give yourself a good amount of time to understand the fundamental concepts surrounding finger placement, posture and bowing technique, and learn some simple violin songs.
+Of course, the violin is not impossible to grasp (but some music lessons might not be a bad idea).
+Start by understanding the fundamental concepts surrounding finger placement, correct posture and bowing technique, and learn some simple violin songs.

 A huge bonus here is that your instrument is portable and that you’ll learn how to read music, so with time you become an expert in theory too.
 Ultimately, the violin will open you up to the realms of classical, jazz, and folk music, as well as progressive rock.